NGC 6384

 NGC 6384 is an intermediate barred spiral galaxy located about 77 million light-years away in the northern part of the constellation Ophiuchus.
+It was discovered on 10 June 1863 by German-British astronomer Albert Marth.

-It has a morphological classification of SAB(r)bc, indicating that it is a weakly barred galaxy (SAB) with an inner ring structure (r) orbiting the bar, and moderate to loosely wound spiral arms (bc).
+NGC 6384 has a morphological classification of SAB(r)bc, indicating that it is a weakly barred galaxy (SAB) with an inner ring structure (r) orbiting the bar, and moderate to loosely wound spiral arms (bc).
 The galaxy is inclined by an angle of 47° to the line of sight, along a position angle of 40°.
 The estimated mass of the stars in this galaxy is 105 billion times the mass of the Sun.

 At one time NGC 6384 was considered a normal galaxy with no activity in the nucleus.
 However, it is now classified as a transition object (T2), which is thought to be a LINER-type galaxy whose emission-line spectra is contaminated by H II regions in the nucleus.

+Supernovae

+Three supernovae have been observed in NGC 6384: